-Passenger boats depart Naval port at 10 AM.
-There are three boat trips, but all leave Naval between 10 AM to 11 AM.
-If you want to go to Maripipi Island earlier or later than these times, private boats may be arranged from Naval port or from Kawayan port.
+Passenger boats depart Naval port at 10:30 AM and 11:00 AM, daily except Sundays.
+There are three boat trips, but all leave Naval between 10:30 AM to 11:00 AM.
+If you want to go to Maripipi Island earlier or later than these times, private boats may be arranged from Naval port or from Kawayan port (about 30 minutes habal-habal or motorcycle ride from Naval).
 Private boats are more expensive but if you are a party of six passengers, the private boat may be the way to go.

 Maripipi Island to Sambawan Island

 Maripipi Island is located northeast of Biliran Island.
 Though the smallest municipality in Biliran province, the island has relatively unspoiled coasts and lush mountain.
 It is also a place to find peace and quiet.
 Curfews aren’t needed because the island comes to a still as early as 8 PM.

 We had prior reservation at the Napo Beach Resort (For booking, text Ate Emy at 09212125164 or 09062520845 or click here to conveniently book online).
 Ate Emy arranged a habal-habal to fetch us from the port to Sitio Napo, located northwest of the island.
 We reached the resort after about 20 minutes.